 a while before the mystery is solved.

-made in the 1850s.
-The photo is in effect a glass negative and there is
+the 1850s.
+The photo is in effect a glass negative and there is evidence

-evidence that a print on paper was in London in the 1860s.
-Some of
+that a print on paper was in London in the 1860s.
+There

 The website was set up in 2012 and is updated once or twice a year.